MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   HTTP/2).
 * SRV records are not extensible, whereas SVCB and HTTPS RRs can be extended with new parameters.
+* SVCB records use 16 bit for SvcPriority for consistency with SRV and other RR types that also use 16 bit priorities.

 ## Differences from the proposed HTTP record